SPANISH FORK CANYON REACH 2 PIPELINE

 To complete the project approximately 7,000 feet of 36” welded steel pipeline was constructed in the narrow city streets and an additional 1,500 feet of 42” HDPE pipe was installed in a steep canyon area and between homes on the East Layton hillside.
-The project also required multiple utility relocations, extensive public relations outreach and restoration of streets, private property and a primitive canyon area.
+The project also required multiple utility relocations, extensive public relations outreach, and restoration of streets, private property & primitive canyon area.

 NORTH SHORE AQUEDUCT

 - NORTH & WEST SEGMENTS

 This new aqueduct constructed for the Central Utah Water Conservancy District as part of the CWP Project being constructed to convey water to communities located in Northern Utah consisted of installing approximately 2.6 miles of 60” and 3 miles of 48” welded steel pipelines in the public right-of-way.